 In just one or two mentions in the mainstream media or a popular blog, you can get the attention of millions.
 Include a call-to-action, and you can leverage this attention into hundreds or even thousands of new visitors checking out your website and entering your sales funnel (whether you’re asking them to sign up for your email list or buy a low-barrier product).

-That’s why out of the many tangible and intangible outcomes you can achieve with PR (e.g. raising awareness around a public health issue), I recommend you link your first media campaign to an event where you can measure the impact.
+That’s why out of the many tangible and intangible outcomes you can achieve with PR (e.g. raising awareness around a public health issue), I recommend you link your first media plan to an event where you can measure the impact.
 Supporting a launch is the most effective and obvious place to start.

 - New products (single product or entire line)